10 SAP CX Configuration Tips That Actually Improve Results

 Organisations that engage experienced ERP consultants report an 85% success rate (Panorama Consulting, 2025).
 Part of that experience is knowing that data quality degrades fast without automated enforcement.

 Configure duplicate detection rules, required field validation, and data format standardisation from day one.
-SAP CX products support configurable data quality rules — use them.
-It’s far easier to prevent bad data than to clean it up after 6 months of usage.
+SAP CX products support configurable data quality rules.
+Use them.
+It’s far easier to prevent bad data than to clean up six months of accumulated mess.

 Tip 10: Plan for Quarterly Updates

 SAP CX products receive quarterly updates.
 Each update can introduce new features, change existing behaviour, or deprecate old functionality.
-Configure a process to review and test each update before it reaches your production environment.
+You need a proper process to review and test each update before it reaches production.

 FAQ